nickojs/nickojs/README.md

-### sup

 ## whoami
-My name is Nicolau (you can call me Nic), a 28 y/o React Developer from Brazil.
-Currently looking for a new opportunity.
+My name is Nicolau (you can call me Nic), a 29 y/o Fullstack Developer from Brazil.

 ## my stack
 TypeScript w/ ReactJS and Storybook are definetively my favourite tools for web development.
 I've been learning Vue too.
 Cool stuff.